Why is it more expensive to produce small quantities of bends?

 Can any material be bent?

 Tulsa Tube Bending can bend most grades of carbon steel, stainless steel/duplex, chrome, nickel alloys and aluminum pipe and tubing.
 As a rule, the ductility of the material and the bend radius specified are the two primary factors that determine if a bend can be made.
-At this time, we do not bend copper, brass or titanium.

 Do you bend shapes other than round pipe and tube?